 COVID testing requirements vary depending on your travel route.
 Share your itinerary with your crew and they will advise you of your options.
 Tests for onward travel are available in the BVI (price varies from $70 to $125).
 In some instances guests can self administer tests See below under Travelling Home for more details.

 You can refer to the BVI Government COVID-19 Entry Regulations updated on June 14th.

-Passenger ferries which are limited to carrying 65 passengers.
-As of June 1st there are two ferries scheduled daily.
+Passenger ferries are entering daily.
+They are limited to carrying 65 passengers.
+Starting October 15, there are two ferries scheduled daily.

-Fully vaccinated international travellers can be received by ferry at Soper's Hole, West End, Dog Hole, Jost Van Dyke and St Thomas Bay Dock, Virgin Gorda.
+Fully vaccinated international travellers can now enter by private or charter boat.
+Ports of entry include: Soper's Hole West End and Road Town.
+Soon to come : Dog Hole, Jost Van Dyke and St Thomas Bay Dock, Virgin Gorda.
 All other travellers must be received at the Road Town Ferry Terminal.